Ice resurfacer: History

 The first ice resurfacer was invented by Frank Zamboni, who was originally in the refrigeration business.
-Zamboni created a plant for making ice blocks that could be used in refrigeration applications.
-As the demand for ice blocks waned with the spread of compressor-based refrigeration, he looked for another way to capitalize on his expertise with ice production.
+He created a plant for making ice blocks that could be used in refrigeration applications.
+As the demand for ice blocks waned with the spread of compressor-based refrigeration, he looked for another way to capitalize on his expertise in ice production.

-In 1939, Zamboni built the Iceland Skating Rink in Paramount, California.
-In order to resurface the skating rink, 3 or 4 workers had to scrape, wash, and squeegee the ice.
+In 1939 Zamboni built the Iceland skating rink in Paramount, California.
+To resurface the skating rink, three or four workers had to scrape, wash, and squeegee the ice.
 A thin layer of water was then added for the fresh ice.
 This process was extremely time-consuming, and Zamboni wanted to find a more efficient way to resurface the ice.

-From 1942 to 1947, he worked to develop a vehicle that could cut down on resurfacing time.
-In 1947, he built a machine that would shave, wash and squeegee the ice.
-This machine was mounted on an army surplus Willys Jeep chassis.
-A blade was mounted on the machine, which would shave the ice; the ice would then receive a thin layer of water creating a smooth sheet of ice.
+Between 1942 and 1947, he dedicated his efforts to creating a vehicle that would reduce the time needed for resurfacing.
+In 1947 he built a machine that could shave, wash and squeegee the ice.
+This machine was mounted on an army surplus Willys jeep chassis.
+A blade was mounted on the machine, which shaved the ice; the ice then received a thin layer of water, creating a smooth sheet of ice.
 The prototype had a tank that held the ice shavings, which were carried to the tank via a conveyor belt.
 Zamboni abandoned this model in late 1947 because of deficiencies with the blade and handling.

 A new machine was developed using another army surplus vehicle chassis.
-This machine had four-wheel drive as well as all-wheel steering.
-By 1949, the Model A Zamboni Ice Resurfacer was developed.
+This machine had four-wheel drive and all-wheel steering.
+By 1949 the Model A Zamboni Ice Resurfacer was developed.
 Further modification to the Model A included the addition of a wash water tank and a cover for the snow-holding tank (for ice shavings).
 The all-wheel steering feature was reduced to only front-wheel steering because the machine constantly got wedged against the boards.
 The Zamboni ice-resurfacer was patented in 1953.

 The Model B was the next ice resurfacer made by Zamboni.
 The Zamboni Model C was also built on the same frame, but more design changes were applied.
 The driver's position was raised for better visibility, and the capacity of the snow-holding tank was increased.
 From the late 1950s to 1964, there were minimal changes in how the ice-resurfacers were designed.
 The introduction of the HD series in 1964 saw a shift in the design of the Zamboni ice resurfacers.
 Instead of relying on a conveyor belt system to move the ice shavings into the snow-holding tank, a vertical screw conveyor system was installed, and a new hydraulic snow-dumping system was adopted.
 This design has been the industry standard since it was first adopted.

 In 1967, an Elmira, Ontario-based welder named Andrew Schlupp founded the Resurfice Corporation and began producing competing models of resurfacers, including their popular Olympia line.
 In 1980 an Italian company, Engo Ice Arena Equipment, began producing ice resurfacers.